 Nora doesn’t care.
 Even Nora liked my pork though!

 I even cooked a healthy meal for my parents while they were visiting for the weekend something they are definitely not used to!

-All of our new recipes have been from Zipongo, a meal planning app available to CDPHP members.
+All of our new recipes have been from Foodsmart, available within the Nutrition Guide inside the CDPHP® Health Hub.
 The pork chops with apples and onions were delicious.
 I also made sesame noodles.
 The maple mustard salmon was a big hit, too.

-I also use the grocery list feature in Zipongo.
+I also use the grocery list feature in Foodsmart.
 If you have six recipes you want to use chicken for, it will total it all up for you.
 It’s helpful.
 We used it throughout our grocery shopping trip.
-We haven’t tried the delivery option yet – but we’re going to.
-I like knowing that everything in Zipongo is healthier.
+I like knowing that all the recipes from Foodsmart are healthier.